elliotgenteman/LinkedInWebScrapper/README.md

 # The code is set to search for "Data Analyst" roles.
 Make sure to change the string in the scrape_and_save_jobs function at the end to what you would like to scrap for.

+# Because job boards have different policies and programs to detect and block scrappers, if the code is ran multiple times in a small time frame, you may encounter outputs that will autofill columns with ***'s and only about 6 rows of data.